PRABHUSIDDARTH/distraction-monitor-v1/README.md

 Model was trained on custom screenshots labeled as short, reel, and non_short.

+This model is not trained for split views of reels or shorts those updates will be given soon

 ## ⚖️ License

 This project is licensed under the [MIT License](LICENSE).